bryangreen/eigenda-v1-sdk-beta/README.md

 A developer-friendly TypeScript/JavaScript SDK for interacting with EigenDA proxy.
 This SDK simplifies the process of storing and retrieving data using EigenDA's data availability solution.

 > **Note**: This SDK currently supports EigenDA v1.
 Support for EigenDA v2 is coming soon!
+Also, this SDK works with an experimental EigenDA "Credits" system.
+This will be replaced in future versions.

 ## Installation